Yiling-Huo/eye-tracking-workshop-slides/_handout/week3.md

 ## Effects of the visual context: Tanenhaus et al. @tanenhaus1995integration

 To fully understand any visual world experiment, we need to be aware that the visual display itself may have an effect on how the listeners interpret the sentence.
 Tanenhause et al. @tanenhaus1995integration is one of the most classic studies that demonstrate this.
 Tanenhaus and colleagues presented participants with sentences such as “Put the apple on the towel in the box”, where the first prepositional phrase (“on the towel” in the example) is temporarily ambiguous between denoting the destination of the apple or its current location.
 In the one-referent condition of the experiment participants saw just one apple on a towel, an empty towel, a box, and a pencil.
 In the two-referent condition there were two apples: one on a towel and one on a napkin.
 In this condition, a modifier was needed to inform the listener which of the two apples should be moved.
 They found that there were significantly more early looks to the empty towel in the one-referent than in the two-referent condition.
 This is strong evidence that listeners can use visual information immediately to disambiguate sentence structures.
-Not only does this study tell us to be a bit careful about the visual display when designing a visual world experiment, it also shows that language processing is subject to a broad range of linguistic as well as non-linguistic constraints.
+This line of research shows that language processing is subject to a broad range of linguistic as well as non-linguistic constraints.

 ![Typical sequence of eye movements in the two conditions of @tanenhaus1995integration.
 Extract from @tanenhaus1995integration. \label{tanenhaus1995}](img\tanenhaus1995.png){width=45%}